About Us

 The Columbia County Department of Health, the Greene County Public Health Department, and Columbia Memorial Hospital, collectively known as the Columbia-Greene Planning Partners, worked collaboratively throughout the assessment and planning process and are committed to working jointly, both across agencies and county lines, throughout the implementation phase as well.

-The Columbia-Greene Planning Partners were assisted in the assessment and planning phase by a diverse stakeholder group (see a list of members in Section D, Part 1, page 35) that was convened in March 2022 to review data from the Community Health Needs Assessment and inform the selection of community health priorities (see the PowerPoint presentation used at this meeting as Appendix A).
+The Columbia-Greene Planning Partners were assisted in the assessment and planning phase by a diverse stakeholder group that was convened in May 2025 to review data from the Community Health Needs Assessment and inform the selection of community health priorities (see a full list in Appendix A).
 This broad stakeholder group, referred to as the Columbia-Greene Healthy People Partnership, will continue to have a role throughout the implementation process.
 The Partnership will be charged with reviewing reports, monitoring progress, and providing feedback.

 Evidence-Based Interventions – Identification and Selection